dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/intermediate-results/intermediate-result-extra-info.md

 ### isSectionLevelResult

-Whether the intermediate result is section-level result.
+The property indicates whether the result is at the section level.

 <div class="sample-code-prefix"></div>
 >- Objective-C